drsamibioinfo/ebi/README.md

 #### Question 3: Scaling out XML task....

-The problem is XML is a very verbose Text markup language.
-To this end, to represent 22 million articles using XML, the resulting file will be very huge to be read fully in memory at once to begin parsing it as we did in this example.
+The problem is XML is a very verbose Text markup.
+To this end, to represent 22 million articles using XML, the resulting file will be very huge to be read fully in memory at once to begin parsing it as we did in the previous example.

+Instead, We can utilize some distributed solutions like Hadoop and/or Apache Spark which help in distributing the processing of large XML file into multiple mappers and reducers.

+- In Apache Spark, we can either define a XSD schema to our input XML in order to overcome reading the whole file at once to infer the schema or we can utilize "SamplingRatio" which accepts a float between [0,1] to read parts of the file and infer its schema in chunks in case, we don't have a schema for this XML structure.

+- There is another manual elaborate approach to solve this problem that runs in a single computer, In my case, I would implement my own SAX  parser in python in which, we read chunks of (4) bytes from the file in each iteration and saves the string in memory and concatenate it with other iterations, then we search for `<Article>` and `</Article>` and keep track of the XML nested Levels and discard the whole data in memory, if we finished processing the current article